 This perennial plant likes to be in a shady or part shade area.
 I planted my Bleeding Heart flowers below the trees in my front yard, and they did well.
 They like moist soil too.

-Cottage Flowers – Butterfly Bush
+Cottage Garden Flowers #3 – Butterfly Bush

 My two butterfly bushes do precisely as their name suggests – they attract butterflies to their blooms.
 One thing you should know, these bushes grow fast.
 They can get up to 12 feet tall and 15 feet wide.